-Welcome to the training on XALD: Newborn Screening, Treatment, and Referral provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on XALD: Newborn Screening, Treatment, and Referral provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

 The goal of this tutorial is to equip birth facilities, Texas Health Steps providers, and other health professionals to screen newborns for X-linked adrenoleukodystrophy (XALD), communicate out-of-range screening results, and provide appropriate referrals and care coordination.

 Texas Health Steps providers and other interested health-care professionals.

 After completing the activities of this module, you will be able to:

 - Summarize the prevalence and effects of XALD and benefits of screening newborns for the disorder.